 All New Volunteers must read and sign the form below.

-BCC Volunteer Application and Waiver of Liability
+Volunteer Application Form and Waiver.

 VOLUNTEER GUIDELINES AND POLICIES

 We are happy to welcome you as a potential volunteer with Bend’s Community Center (BCC).
 We want you to feel that your association with BCC and any of our services and programs will be a mutually beneficial and rewarding experience.
 You have joined an organization that has established an outstanding reputation for quality, customer service, and caring for the community.
 Credit for this goes to every one of our employees, volunteers, and job training participants.

 This Volunteer Handout has been prepared to inform you about BCC’s history and philosophy, as well as the benefits provided to you as a valued volunteer and the conduct expected from you.

 As an event facility, BCC partners with many local non-profits, clubs, agencies and organizations by providing an affordable and flexible location for trainings, workshops, conferences, and special events (even after-hours receptions, fundraisers and weddings!)
 All proceeds from hall rentals go to support BCC’s programs and services.

 As a social service provider, BCC offers several unique programs including the largest food kitchen in Central Oregon, employment-related training to at-risk youth and adults, and the provision of basic goods and services to at-risk, low-income residents.
 It is important to realize that each and every BCC program was created to help the homeless and low-income achieve a higher standard of living by providing basic services for basic needs.

 BCC Programs and Services include: